shramov/tll/src/channel/stream-client.rst

 Stream client generates ``Online`` control message when it switches from historical data to online.
 Message has empty body and ``seq`` field set to last message sequence number available on the server.
+``EndOfBlock`` message is generated when historical data switches from aggregated part (may be empty, in which case it is first message) read from ``blocks`` channel to linear read from ``storage`` on the server.

 .. code-block:: yaml

   - name: Online
     id: 10
+  - name: EndOfBlock
+    id: 11

 Examples
 --------